Taking a Mulligan on a Roth Contribution

 What are the steps to fix a Roth IRA contribution?

 If you’ve encountered any of these contribution snafus, you have a few options.
 First, you can remove contributions by completing an excess contribution form, which is unique to each brokerage account or custodian.
-Thankfully, the SECURE 2.0 Act removed penalties for making this “early withdrawal” as long as you undo it by the 2023 tax filing deadline in April 2024 or by October 15th if you needed to file an extension.
+Thankfully, the SECURE 2.0 Act removed penalties for making this type of early withdrawal as long as you reverse it by the tax filing deadline for that year or by the extended filing date if you request an extension.
 Any earnings from the mistaken contribution will be reported as income in the same way as a taxable investment account.
 The timing and process can get complicated, so schedule a time with us or contact the tax pro you normally use to file your return.

 Report & Watch for Excess Contributions